 - Preheat the oven to 350 degrees.
 Grease an 8x8 inch pan and set aside.

-- Cook the rice according to the instructions.
+- Cook the rice according to the package instructions.

 - Cook the broccoli according to the package instructions (mine was microwave in bag).
 Drain the broccoli.

 - Heat a skillet or saute pan over medium-low heat.
 Saute the onion with oil until soft.

 - Add the cream of chicken soup and cheese.
 Cook, stirring, until the cheese has melted.
 As you’re stirring, remove any large pieces of chicken from the soup that do not meet the 4mm size requirement for adults or 2mm size requirement for children.

 - Combine soup/onion mixture with the rice and riced broccoli in a large bowl.

 - Add salt, pepper, and garlic powder to taste.